 - To enter a federal government department, unvaccinated people must present a negative PCR test result received within 48 hours.
 From January 3, people will need to have green status on Al Hosn to enter federal government offices across all emirates

 - Hotels have returned to full occupancy, while entertainment venues have capacity limits of 70 per cent (up from 50 per cent)

 - Weddings can be held with up to 100 people at venues and hotels but all staff and guests must be vaccinated

 - Restaurants and cafes can operate at 80 per cent capacity and can remain open until 3am

 - The number of people who can sit at one table is 10 for restaurants and six at cafes

 - Private gatherings held in homes, including weddings, are capped at 30 guests

-- From September 5, quarantine will be removed for vaccinated people travelling to Abu Dhabi, as well as for unvaccinated individuals arriving from a green list country.
-They will instead be required to undergo PCR tests, without quarantine
+- Quarantine is removed for vaccinated people travelling to Abu Dhabi, as well as for unvaccinated individuals arriving from a green list country.
+They must instead undergo PCR tests, without quarantine

-- From September 5, government entities in Abu Dhabi will return to 100 per cent office capacity.
+- Government entities in Abu Dhabi returned to 100 per cent office capacity.
 Vaccinated employees and those exempted must show green status on Al Hosn app and follow government testing requirements.
 Unvaccinated employees must test every seven days

 - Capacity limits have increased at gyms, shops, cafe's, restaurants, malls, schools, museums, resorts and theme parks